 There are tons of articles online about radioactive isotopes contaminating everything from seaweed to raw milk.
 Is this really something to worry about?

-This report from UC Berkley logs hundreds of records of testing for radioactive isotopes in U.S. air, water, plants, soil, and milk.
+This report from UC Berkeley logs hundreds of records of testing for radioactive isotopes in U.S. air, water, plants, soil, and milk.
 Nearly all of their reports come back with nearly undetectable levels.

-My raw milk producer here in Southern California – Organic Pastures – also had their milk tested and found that there were no detectable amounts of radiation.
-You can see the full report here.
+My raw milk producer here in Southern California – Organic Pastures – also had their milk tested and found that there were no detectable amounts of radiation. (source)

 If radioactive isotopes are present in seaweed, how much of this extremely non-dense sea veggie would need to be consumed to create any damage?